nim-lang/Nim/doc/manual_experimental.rst

 one may want to use Nim libraries using these features without using them oneself.

+**Note**: Unless otherwise indicated, these features are not to be removed, but refined and overhauled.

 Package level objects
 =====================

 Every Nim module resides in a (nimble) package.
 An object type can be attached to the package it resides in.
 If that is done, the type can be referenced from other modules as an `incomplete`:idx: object type.
-This features allows to break up recursive type dependencies accross module boundaries.
+This feature allows to break up recursive type dependencies accross module boundaries.
 Incomplete object types are always passed ``byref`` and can only be used in pointer like contexts (``var/ref/ptr IncompleteObject``) in general since the compiler does